benc-uk/smilr/docs/containers.md

 ##### [ACR Tasks Docs 🡽](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-tasks-overview)

-You will require the [Azure CLI installed](https://aka.ms/azure-cli) (in Windows/PowerShell or WSL/Bash), and make sure it is up to date, at least v2.0.50
+You will require the [Azure CLI installed](https://aka.ms/azure-cli) (either in Windows/PowerShell or WSL/Bash), and ensure the version is at least v2.0.50

-In the bash snippet below modify the *myAcrName* parameter to match the name of ACR instance you have setup or are using, and modify *myAcrResGroup* to the resource group it resides in
+In the bash command snippet below modify the *myAcrName* parameter to match the name of ACR instance you have setup or are using, and modify *myAcrResGroup* to the resource group it resides in

 ```
 # Build data API